British Royal Train: Royal Train use

 In the FY 2011 the Royal Train was used for 14 trips, averaging 931 miles.
 Ten trips were by The Prince of Wales, and four by The Queen and The Duke of Edinburgh.
 Nineteen nights were spent on the train during the course of the 14 trips.
-To control costs, Parliament permits the Royal Train to be used only by The King and Queen Consort, or The Prince and Princess of Wales.
+To control costs, Parliament permits the Royal Train to be used only by King and Queen, or by the Prince and Princess of Wales.

 In December 2020, the Duke and Duchess of Cambridge embarked on a three-day tour of England, Scotland, and Wales via the British Royal Train "to pay tribute to the inspiring work of individuals, organisations and initiatives across the country that have gone above and beyond to support their local communities" throughout the year.
-Prime Minister Boris Johnson expressed his support for the initiative, while First Minister of Scotland Nicola Sturgeon criticized the tour, citing travel restrictions; UK, Scottish and Welsh governments were consulted before planning the tour.
+Prime Minister Boris Johnson expressed his support for the initiative, while First Minister of Scotland Nicola Sturgeon criticised the tour, citing travel restrictions; UK, Scottish and Welsh governments were consulted before planning the tour.

 It was expected, following the announcement that Queen Elizabeth II had died on 8 September 2022 whilst at Balmoral Castle in Scotland, that the Royal Train would be used to convey the Queen's body from Edinburgh to London in preparation for her funeral.
 The use of the train had apparently been a long-standing part of plans prepared in the event that the Queen should die in Scotland.
 However, on 10 September, the Royal Household published details of arrangements for the funeral showing that the Queen's body would be conveyed by air instead.

+In June 2025, it was announced that the Royal Train would be decommissioned before its maintenance contract ends in early 2027.
+The Keeper of the Privy Purse described the move as part of a broader effort toward “fiscal discipline” and modernising royal transport, with King Charles III supporting the decision.